alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

 ### The async keyword

 The most important part of an async function is `async` keyword.
-This is will tell JavaScript that you are want to declare an async function instead of regular.
+This will tell JavaScript that you are want to declare an async function instead of regular.
 It is also this `async` keyword what will allow you to use `await` keyword inside that async function.
 Otherwise, JavaScript will throw SyntaxError.
 More about this later.

 When you want to create an async you put the `async` keyword before the `function` keyword and its name, `async function myAsyncFunc() {}`.
 This is [function declaration].
 In case of [function expression] the `async` keyword goes between the equal sign and `function` keyword, `const myAsyncFunc = async function() {}`.
 This is all you need to create an async function.